-Also, if you decide to use crypto trading bots, remember to check-in on them regularly as they execute trades to account for changes in the market.
+Also, if you decide to use our crypto trading bots, remember to monitor them regularly as they execute trades automatically and often need manual intervention to account for changes in the market conditions.

-HaasOnline’s crypto trading bots give user’s privacy, don’t charge trade fees, and have no trade volume restrictions.
-They also allow traders backtest or simulate their trading strategies with historical and real-time exchange data, giving you a better picture of the market and allowing for a more informed decision.
+HaasOnline’s crypto trading bots maintain user privacy, don’t charge extra trade fees, and have no trade volume restrictions.
+They also allow you to backtest and paper trade your trading strategies with historical and real-time exchange data, giving you a better picture of the performance of your strategy and allowing for well-informed decisions.

 It is an exciting time of growth in the cryptocurrency industry, as day by day Bitcoin, Ethereum, and other cryptocurrencies prove to be more than just a passing fad and major financial institutions like JP Morgan recognize the importance of blockchain technology.
 However, the most activity in the crypto sphere continues to be on the ground, where early adopters and shrewd investors have made fortunes in the years since Bitcoin first entered the scene.
 Naturally, some interested in getting into the action have wondered: can you day trade Bitcoin and other cryptocurrencies?
 Well, the answer is yes, and it is easier than ever before, despite requiring some basic knowledge and continual research.

 It’s no secret that cryptocurrencies have experienced volatile price swings over the past several years, with Bitcoin alone surging from $2,900 on September 12, 2017 to a high of $19,783 on December 17, 2017 before falling gradually to somewhere in the single-digit thousands for much of the time since.
 This price volatility makes day trading cryptocurrencies a potentially lucrative endeavor.
 However, with upside also comes risk, so it’s important to know at least the basics about the platforms and day trading strategies that are widely practiced before jumping in.